Atashnezhad/PDC_Cutter_Interaction_2D/README.md

 * turn it to cartesian value; plug it into the circle equation.
 * calculate the x in cartesian; turn it back to elements.
 * turn both the y and x to Matrix base coordinate and update the Matrix base.
-* loop these procedure till get the maximum y element.
+* loop these procedures till getting the maximum y element.

 ---
 ### Visualization

-The first visualization with low resolution and second one with high resolution are seen below.
+The first visualization with low resolution and the second one with high resolution are seen below.